 I will follow Prof. Lozada's way of setting up the exam questions and grading them.
 The exams have no multiple-choice questions.
 All the questions require you to compose a correct answer on a blank sheet of paper, using whatever graphs, equations, and words are appropriate and adequate.
 (The Canvas modules you will work through will, topic-by-topic, show you all the questions and answers from all of the old exams, but if you want to look at them right now to get an idea of what they are like, go to www.economics.utah.edu/lozada, click on the "Econ.
 4010" link, then click on "Old Exam Questions and Their Answers.")
 The instructions to the exams say, in part, that "correct answers which are unsupported by explanations will not be awarded points."
 This means that even if a question does not explicitly tell you to "explain your answer," you still have to explain your answer.
 Students often wonder how much explanation they should put in their answers.
-A rule of thumb is that you do not have to explain why $x^2 = y + 1$ would imply that $x = \pm \sqrt{y + 1}$ .
+A rule of thumb is that you do not have to explain things you knew before you started taking this class.
+For example, you do not have to explain why $x^2 = y + 1$ would imply that $x = \pm \sqrt{y+1}$ .
 On the other hand, you do have to explain everything you learned since you started taking this class.
 The nice thing is that you can get lots of partial credit for your response even if you cannot arrive at the right final answer.

 Disclaimers: Please note: It is your responsibility to maintain your computer and related equipment in order to participate in this online course.
-Equipment failures will not be an acceptable excuse for late or absent assignments.
 Classroom equivalency: Discussion threads, e-mails, and chat rooms in an Online course are all considered to be equivalent to classrooms, and student behavior within those environments shall conform to the Student Code.